Pain in truth- module set upDivine ClassTome of Conversion

 I anchored the class around blade identity.

-Red (Strength) are brutal frontline warriors.
+Red (Strength) focused on brutal frontline combat.

-Green (Intelligence) are tactical battlefield
+Green (Intelligence) specialized in battlefield control.

-Blue (Wisdom) are disciplined mystics.
+Blue (Wisdom) embodied disciplined mysticism.

 To support this, I designed a point-based resource pool that all Divines draw from.